 How a breakout session looks for the facilitator

-Miro Smart Meetings are a single place to launch activities on your board.
-You can add the breakouts activity to specific slides of your meeting or presentation in Miro and save it in advance.
-Learn more about Miro Smart Meetings on this page.
+Add the breakout frames activity to specific slides of your meeting or presentation in Miro and save it in advance.
+Learn more about Presenting with activities.

 Saving breakout frames as a template